 By comparison, the density of water is 1g/ml

-If we have time we will investigate this further and tease out the underlying mathematical and experimental principles behind the following statements but basically we can determine if something will float or sink in a given fluid by comparing densities.
+We can determine if something will float or sink in a given fluid by comparing densities:

 If the density of a substance is greater than the density of the fluid, it will sink.